Minimal Energy Local Systems on Curves: Minimal Energy Local Systems

-By Remark \ref{tangent_space_adjoint}, if our parabolic weights are chosen smoothly (in the sense of Definition \ref{definition_generic_distinct}), then every semi-stable parabolic Higgs bundle with those weights is actually stable.
+By \autoref{rem: tangent_space_adjoint}, if our parabolic weights are chosen to be smooth (in the sense of \autoref{def: definition_generic_distinct}), then every semi-stable parabolic Higgs bundle with those weights is actually stable.
 In this case, our moduli space $M$ is smooth.

-\begin{remark} In the non-parabolic setting, there is an energy functional on the moduli space of Higgs bundles given by $\norm{(E, \theta)} = i \int_X \tr(\theta \wedge \theta^*)$ where $\theta^*$ is the adjoint to $\theta$ with respect to a harmonic metric.
+\begin{remark} In the non-parabolic setting, there is an energy functional on the moduli space of Higgs bundles given by $||(E, \theta)|| = i \int_X \tr(\theta \wedge \theta^*)$ where $\theta^*$ is the adjoint to $\theta$ with respect to a harmonic metric.
 If $(E, \theta)$ is stable, then this metric is unique.
-Collier and Wentworth \cite[Section 4.1]{Collier_Wentworth_conformal_limits} showed that stable Higgs bundles which minimize $\norm{(E, \theta)}$ are those whose tangent space is of Hodge length $1$ by exploiting the fact that the energy functional is a Morse-Bott function on the moduli space of Higgs bundles \cite[Section 8]{Hitchin_self_duality}.
-The tangent space to the moduli space of Higgs bundles splits into a direct sum $\oplus_{j \in \Z} T_j$ where $T_j = \mathbb{H}^{j, 1-j}$ \cite[Section 8]{Hitchin_Lie_groups_teichmuller}.
-On each piece $T_j$, the Hessian of $\norm{\cdot}$ has eigenvalue $j$ and hence a Higgs bundle cannot minimize the energy functional unless $T_j = 0$ for $j < 0$.
-Symmetry of the decomposition of the tangent space implies that the only nonzero pieces are $T_0$ and $T_1$ which is precisely the Hodge length $1$ condition described in Definition \ref{definition_minimal_energy}. \end{remark}
+Collier and Wentworth \cite[Section 4.1]{Collier_Wentworth_conformal_limits} showed that stable Higgs bundles which minimize $||(E, \theta)||$ are those whose tangent space is of Hodge length $1$ by exploiting the fact that the energy functional is a Morse-Bott function on the moduli space of Higgs bundles \cite[Section 8]{Hitchin_self_duality}.
+The tangent space to the moduli space of Higgs bundles splits into a direct sum $\oplus_{j \in \bz} T_j$ where $T_j = \mathbb{H}^{j, 1-j}$ \cite[Section 8]{Hitchin_Lie_groups_teichmuller}.
+On each piece $T_j$, the Hessian of $||\cdot||$ has eigenvalue $j$ and hence a Higgs bundle cannot minimize the energy functional unless $T_j = 0$ for $j < 0$.
+Symmetry of the decomposition of the tangent space implies that the only nonzero pieces are $T_0$ and $T_1$ which is precisely the Hodge length $1$ condition described in \autoref{def: definition_minimal_energy}. \end{remark}

 There are some classes of local systems which are always of minimal energy.